Two decades of aging studies in the Philippines provide better understanding of older Filipinos

 As the Philippines transitions to an aging society, research on older Filipinos has become increasingly relevant.

-From 1996 to 2018, the University of the Philippines Population Institute and the Demographic Research and Development Foundation, Inc. have conducted three landmark nationally representative studies on older Filipinos: 1996 Philippine Elderly Survey, 2007 Philippine Study on Aging, and the 2018 Longitudinal Study of Ageing and Health in the Philippines.
+From 1996 to 2018, the University of the Philippines Population Institute and the Demographic Research and Development Foundation, Inc. (DRDF) have conducted three landmark nationally representative studies on older Filipinos: 1996 Philippine Elderly Survey, 2007 Philippine Study on Aging, and the 2018 Longitudinal Study of Ageing and Health in the Philippines.

 The 1996 Philippine Elderly Survey (PES) was the first comprehensive, nationally representative appraisal of the status of older Filipinos.
 It was the first attempt to analyze the older Filipinos‘ labor force participation, migration experience, social support network and living arrangements, intergenerational support, and healthcare utilization.
 The PES was a considered a pioneering work conducted at a time when the concept of an aging Filipino population was still a distant reality.
 It provided early empirical evidence for a better understanding of the status of older people and the aging issues.
 This early study on the Filipino older persons was spearheaded by the late UPPI Professors Dr. Lita J. Domingo, Dr. Aurora E. Perez, and Dr. Josefina V. Cabigon.
 They paved the way in establishing aging as an important demographic issue, both for research, policy, and program consideration.